feiglab/idpgan/README.md

 To use idpGAN (implemented in [PyTorch](https://pytorch.org)), you can run a Jupyter notebook illustrating idpGAN functionalities.

 The notebook shows how to use the generator neural network of idpGAN to generate 3D structures of CG IDPs.
-It also allows you to generate ensembles for user-defined protein sequences.

-There are two main ways in which you can run the notebook.
+There are two ways in which you can run the notebook.

 ### Colab version

 This is probably the easiest way.
-Just reach the notebook at: [idpGAN Colab notebook](https://www.biorxiv.org/content/10.1101/2022.06.18.496675v1).
+Just reach the notebook at: [idpGAN Colab notebook](https://colab.research.google.com/github/feiglab/idpgan/blob/main/notebooks/idpgan_experiments.ipynb).

 Running the initial cells will automatically install all the dependencies.